-- 1. For a spacecraft, a warm start is the period since the last successful track for which there has been no maneuver by either the local or remote spacecraft and the propagation error of the Tracking Pointing Vector is sufficiently low to enable a significantly more rapid acquisition, typically improved by one or more orders-of-magnitude in acquisition time, when compared to a cold start. - 2.
-For a spacecraft to aircraft, a cold start results when the trajectory of the aircraft changed since the Tracking Pointing Vector Epoch.
+- For a spacecraft, a warm start is the period since the last successful track for which there has been no maneuver by either the local or remote spacecraft and the propagation error of the Tracking Pointing Vector is sufficiently low to enable a significantly more rapid acquisition, typically improved by one or more orders-of-magnitude in acquisition time, when compared to a cold start. - For a spacecraft to aircraft, a cold start results when the trajectory of the aircraft changed since the Tracking Pointing Vector Epoch.

-Requirement OCT-016: The OCT shall achieve a PAT Acquisition Time of ≤ 100 seconds for a Cold Start.
+Requirement OCT-017: The OCT shall achieve a PAT Acquisition Time of ≤ 100 seconds for both cold starts and warm starts.

-Note on Requirement OCT-016: This PAT Acquisition Time shall be applicable to any post-calibration PAT activity including the PAT Sequence/State Machine defined herein as well as any modified or alternative PAT Sequence employed by the OCT.
+Note on Requirement OCT-017: This PAT Acquisition Time shall be applicable to any postcalibration PAT activity including the PAT Sequence/State Machine defined herein as well as any modified or alternative PAT Sequence employed by the OCT.

-Requirement OCT-017: OCT Calibration shall result in a TUC sufficiently small for the PAT State Machine to close links under the conditions imposed by the OCT's design and operating environment.
+Requirement OCT-018: OCT Calibration shall result in a TUC sufficiently small for the PAT State Machine to close links under the conditions imposed by the OCT's design and operating environment.

-Note: Conditions imposed by the OCT's design and operating environment include, but are not limited to, transmitter parameters (e.g., beam divergence, power, beam quality, jitter, etc.), receiver parameters (e.g., receiver sensitivity, aperture diameter, jitter, etc.), spacecraft contributions (e.g., thermal, mechanical, etc.), and environmental (e.g., solar load, background signals, etc.).
+Note on Requirement OCT-018: Conditions imposed by the OCT's design and operating environment include, but are not limited to, transmitter parameters (e.g., beam divergence, power, beam quality, jitter, etc.), receiver parameters (e.g., receiver sensitivity, aperture diameter, jitter, etc.), spacecraft contributions (e.g., thermal, mechanical, etc.), and environmental (e.g., solar load, background signals, etc.).